From NDC-10 to GTIN-14: What You Need to Know

 Validation and Best Practices

-If you are unsure about a product’s segment structure or NDC-11 value, always consult the FDA NDC Directory or reach out to the labeler directly.
-Avoid using inferred or approximated values when building GTINs for compliance or inventory systems.
+If you are unsure about a product’s NDC-10 value, always consult the FDA NDC Directory or reach out to the labeler directly.
+The NDC-10 printed on drug packaging (with hyphens) is the value you need—remove the hyphens and use all 10 digits.

 Conclusion

 Converting NDCs to GTIN-14 is more than just formatting.
 It is a critical part of ensuring data integrity and regulatory compliance in the pharmaceutical supply chain.
-Always use the proper 11-digit NDC, apply the correct packaging indicator, and validate the check digit using the Modulo 10 algorithm.
+Always use the 10-digit NDC as printed on the product label, apply the 03 prefix, select the correct packaging indicator, and validate the check digit using the Modulo 10 algorithm.

 If you are building tools or systems that rely on accurate GTINs, consider integrating the validation logic into your pipeline to avoid downstream issues with serialization, track and trace, or barcoding compliance.